VFPX/IntelliSenseX/documents/Thor_IntellisenseX_Examples.md

 IntellisenseX is implemented through the use of four tools:

 *   **IntellisenseX by Dot** is the main tool.
 Once executed, IntellisenseX is activated any time you press a period (dot), the same as for native Intellisense.
 The tool is actually a toggle.
 If you execute it a second time, the On Key Label is removed, and typing a dot simply works like normal.
 Unfortunately, there is an undesirable side effect to this technique.
-See [glitch when using Intellisense by Dot](Thor_Intellisense_Dot_Glitch.md).
+See [glitch when using Intellisense by Dot](Thor_IntellisenseX_Dot_Glitch.md).
 *   **IntellisenseX by Hot Key** is the twin of **IntellisenseX by Dot**, except that it is activated differently, by using a hot key (which you define in Thor) instead of a dot.
-To activate the tool, press the hot key <u>after</u> you press the dot.
-This tool is available because of a [glitch when using Intellisense by Dot](Thor_Intellisense_Dot_Glitch.md).
+To activate the tool, press the hot key ***after*** you press the dot.
+This tool is available because of a [glitch when using Intellisense by Dot](Thor_IntellisenseX_Dot_Glitch.md).
 *   **Dropdown Variables List** provides a list of local variables for those who do not use MDot (m.)
 *   **Dropdown Constants List** provides a list of constants (created by #Define and #Include)